 Produced by Oddly Specific Objects in Brooklyn, NY, USA.

 A Cortex M0+ board swap for the Casio F-91W wristwatch with a built-in temperature sensor

 One circuit board to swap into a Casio F-91W or A158W wristwatch.

-A sensor board with a thermistor temperature sensor and six test points that break out the I²C bus, two GPIO pins, 3 V power, and ground.
+A sensor board—for the original Sensor Watch—with a thermistor temperature sensor and six test points that break out the I²C bus, two GPIO pins, 3 V power, and ground.